What is the difference between a wire, a cable and a harness?

 Quality Assurance testing?:

 each cable assembly is tested for continuity, resistance and meets predetermined specs.
 There are many different ways to approach quality assurance, but all involve careful planning and execution throughout the product development cycle.
-That means starting with a clear understanding of customer requirements, then designing processes and tests to ensure those requirements are met at every stage.
+That means starting with a clear understanding of customer requirements, then designing processes and tests to ensure those requirements are met at every stage, leading to a first article and full production.

 What are the most Common Hookup/Lead-Wire UL Styles?